Dollar shortages hit Qatar exchange houses as foreign banks scale back ties

 "Everywhere, all the banks and exchange houses, there are no dollars.
 All the exchange houses are trying to get currencies from other countries," the dealer at Qatar-UAE Exchange said, adding that his firm was hoping for a shipment from Hong Kong.

-The six Qatari banks named by the UAE - Qatar National Bank (QNB), Qatar Islamic Bank, Qatar International Islamic Bank, Masraf Al Rayan, Doha Bank and unlisted Barwa Bank (IPO-BABK.QA) - did not respond to Reuters requests for comment.
+The six Qatari banks named by the UAE - Qatar National Bank (QNBK.QA) (QNB), Qatar Islamic Bank (QISB.QA), Qatar International Islamic Bank (QIIB.QA), Masraf Al Rayan (MARK.QA), Doha Bank (DOBK.QA) and unlisted Barwa Bank (IPO-BABK.QA) - did not respond to Reuters requests for comment.

 The share prices of all five of the listed banks fell on Sunday, with QNB losing 0.5 percent, as investors reacted to the prospect of the banks facing funding difficulties because of reduced ability to borrow from foreign institutions.